-An introduction to decibel, sound power, sound intensity and sound pressure
+Introduction to decibel, sound power, intensity and pressure.

-Decibel is a logarithmic unit used to describe physical values like the ratio of the signal level - power, sound pressure, voltage or intensity.
+Decibel is a logarithmic unit used to describe ratios of physical values like - like power, sound pressure, voltage, intensity and more.

 The decibel can be expressed as: